Prerequisites

 Create a Notification Workflow

 In Novu, creating a workflow means establishing a blueprint for sending notifications within your app.
 This unified structure ties together email, in-app messages, SMS, push notifications, and chat into one entity.
+Each workflow has a unique name and identifier and includes customized content for various channels, using{{handlebars}}

 variables for personalization.